dart-lang/pana/test/goldens/end2end/_dummy_pkg-1.0.0-null-safety.0.json_report.md

 * Found no Flutter in your PATH.
 Could not determine the current Flutter version.

-## 0/0 Package supports null-safety
+## 0/0 Support sound null-safety

-### [x] 0/0 points: Package declares support for null-safety, but there are issues
+### [x] 0/0 points: Package declares support for null-safety, but there are issues.

+Packages with full null-safety support will be awarded additional points in a planned future revision of the pub.dev points model.

 <details>
 <summary>